Webhooks Guide

 - Enter your webhook URL (e.g.,

-Use a tool like webhook.site to test and inspect webhook payloads during development.
+Use webhook.site to inspect live webhook payloads during development without setting up a server.

 Webhook Payload

-When a document completes, DocGenLab sends a POST request:
+When a document completes, DocGenLab sends a POST request with this body:

 {